 This program is funded in part by the Government of Canada and the Government of Ontario.

 Solutions for Youth is a 16-week pre-employment program that assists youth in developing the skills and work habits to obtain employment or return to school.
 The program features a 4-week in-class group employment workshops that runs weekdays from 9:00am – 3:30pm and the participants are paid minimum wage.
 Each participant will assess his/her skills, identify employment barriers and set employment and/or educational goals to be met by the end of the program.
 Solutions for Youth provides workshops on resume writing, interview techniques, and job searching techniques.
 Development of professional work habits include: stress management, conflict resolution, anger management, budgeting and self esteem.

-Solutions for Youth participants are also involved in a 12-week co-op placement related to their field of interest.
+Solutions for Youth participants are also involved in a 12-week work placement related to their field of interest.
 Criteria for admission to Solutions for Youth: